Interior Design Content Writing: 4 Essential Blog Types To Boost Sales

 Interior design case studies can include site plans as well as key products.
 Credit should be given to relevant stakeholders including architects, builders and photographers and you should obtain permission from clients before publishing.
 Adding testimonials creates hugely influential endorsements to demonstrate essential trust.
 Why not share them on social media as powerful social proof?

-Including keywords and authoritative links increases visibility.
+Include keywords and authoritative links to increase visibility.
 Common design dilemmas can be optimised for search engines since they typically include frequently searched phrases.
 A regular supply of case study blogs can improve your ranking so be prepared to take notes and updates from the very start of the project, along with before and after pictures.
 Enabling sharing through social media such as Pinterest, Facebook or Instagram, optimises potential reach.

 Used in sales brochures or presentations, they are ideal for pitching to potential clients.